 As shown in the video below, the duckling vent should only be opened gently and not very wide for an absolute maximum of 30 seconds:

-Less intrusive means to garnering a better than educated guess at a duckling’s sex can be easily conducted by amateur duck keepers.
+Less intrusive means to garner a better-than-educated guess at a duckling’s sex can be easily conducted by amateur duck keepers.

 Plumage Duckling Sexing Method